-Buying a home can be overwhelming whether your’re a first time home buyer or purchasing your second home.
-We want to make sure purchasing your home is as stress free and enjoyable as possible.
-Learn more about the home buying process from pre-approval to your first mortgage payment.
+The home buying process can be overwhelming whether you are a first time home buyer or an investor looking to purchase a rental property.
+We want to make sure purchasing your home is as stress free and enjoyable as possible from the pre-approval stage all the way through to your first mortgage payment.
 We are here to help even after your mortgage is complete, offering complimentary annual mortgage reviews and answering any question you may have about your new mortgage.

-Once you’ve found the home you are interested in, you will make an offer.
-The offer will be “subject to financing,” meaning that the offer depends on whether or not you are able to obtain a mortgage.
-Your offer may also have other conditions, such as “subject to a satisfactory home inspection” or “subject to review of the strata minutes” (if you are purchasing a condominium).
+Once you have found the home you are interested in, you will make an offer.
+The offer will be considered “subject to financing,” meaning that the offer depends on whether or not you are able to obtain mortgage financing from a Lender.
+Your offer may also have other conditions, such as “subject to a satisfactory home inspection” or “subject to a review of the strata minutes” (if you are purchasing a condominium).
 Your REALTOR® and Mortgage Broker can help you understand exactly what these conditions mean.
 Once your offer is accepted, you will provide a copy of the purchase agreement to your Broker.
 You will also be required to provide additional documentation at that time to proceed with your mortgage approval.

-Your mortgage broker will work with the lender, insurer, and appraiser to get you final approval on the financing.
-Your mortgage broker may ask you for further documentation at this time.
+Your Mortgage Broker will work with the Lender, Insurer, and (if necessary), the Appraiser to get you final approval on your mortgage financing.
+Your Broker may also ask you for further documentation at this time.
 Any outstanding conditions set forth by your Lender will also need to be met during this time.
-It is important to collect the requested paperwork and submit it to your mortgage broker in a timely fashion to ensure your condition of financing deadline is met.
+It is important to collect the requested paperwork and submit it to your Broker in a timely fashion to ensure your condition of financing deadline is met.

-Once you have met all of your financing conditions, your mortgage broker will instruct you to remove the “subject to financing” condition from your purchase contract.
-This is done with your realtor.
-You may remove other conditions at the same time (if they have been met), such as “subject to a satisfactory home inspection.”
-Once all of the conditions are satisfied, you have a “firm sale.”
-Instructions from the lender will be sent to the lawyer’s office at that time.
+Once you have met all of your financing conditions, your Broker will instruct you to remove the "subject to financing" condition from your purchase contact.
+This is done with your REALTOR®.
+You may also remove any other conditions that have been met at this time (such as a satisfactory home inspection and/or appraisal).
+Once all of the conditions are satisfied, you have a firm sale.
+Your Lender will then send your mortgage instructions to your lawyer for preparation of your mortgage documents.

-Usually your possession date will be the day after the completion date.
-This is the day that you receive keys and can move into your new home.
+Your possession date usually falls on the day after the completion date.
+You will receive the keys and are now free to move into your new home!